nickbits1024/WaterRowerLinkPlus/README.md

 # WaterRower Link+

-*THESE INSTRUCTIONS ARE A WORK IN PROGRESS.
-PLEASE CONTACT ME THROUGH GITHUB IF YOU NEED HELP.*

 ## Description
 WaterRower Link+ is a bluetooth module designed for any WaterRower with the S4 monitor.
 It provides all the functionality of the official WaterRower ComModule as well as many additional features.